2022–23 Toledo Rockets women's basketball team

-The 2022–23 Toledo Rockets women's basketball team represents University of Toledo during the 2022–23 NCAA Division I women's basketball season.
-The Rockets, led by fifteenth year head coach Tricia Cullop, play their home games at Savage Arena, as members of the Mid-American Conference.
+The 2022–23 Toledo Rockets women's basketball team represented University of Toledo during the 2022–23 NCAA Division I women's basketball season.
+The Rockets, led by fifteenth-year head coach Tricia Cullop, played their home games at Savage Arena in Toledo, Ohio, as members of the Mid-American Conference (MAC).
 The Rockets completed MAC play with a 16–2 record to claim the regular season championship for the second straight season.
-As the top seed they defeated Buffalo, Kent State, and Bowling Green to win the MAC tournament.
+As the top seed they defeated Buffalo, Kent State and Bowling Green to win the MAC tournament.
 They were placed as the twelfth seed in the Seattle Region 3 of the 2023 NCAA tournament where they defeated Iowa State in the first round.
-They will play Tennessee in the second round.
+They lost to Tennessee in the second round.